Liz Magill

+Mary Elizabeth Magill (born 1966) is an American legal scholar who has been serving as executive vice president of Georgetown University and dean of Georgetown University Law Center since August 2026.

-Mary Elizabeth Magill (born 1966) is an American legal scholar.
-She served as the 9th president of the University of Pennsylvania from July 2022 to December 2023.
-Prior to that she was executive vice president and provost of the University of Virginia from 2019 to 2022.
-Before heading to Virginia, she spent over 7 years as the 13th dean of Stanford Law School from 2012 to 2019.
+She served as the 9th president of the University of Pennsylvania from July 2022 to December 2023, as executive vice president and provost of the University of Virginia from 2019 to 2022, and as the 13th dean of Stanford Law School from 2012 to 2019.

 Early life and education

-A native of Fargo, North Dakota, Magill is the daughter of Frank Magill, a senior United States federal judge on the United States Court of Appeals for the Eighth Circuit.
-Her brother, Frank Magill Jr., is a District Judge in Minnesota's Fourth Judicial District.
+A native of Fargo, North Dakota, Magill is the daughter of Frank Magill, who served as a United States federal judge on the United States Court of Appeals for the Eighth Circuit.
+Her brother, Frank Magill Jr., is a state judge in the Fourth Judicial District of Minnesota.

 Magill received a Bachelor of Arts degree with a major in history from Yale University in 1988, where she served as the head of the Yale College Democrats.
 She received a Juris Doctor from the University of Virginia School of Law in 1995.
+During her college years from 1988 to 1992, Magill worked as a senior legislative assistant for United States Senator Kent Conrad of North Dakota.

 Career

-1988–1996: Legal career
+Judicial clerkships

-From 1988 until 1992, Magill worked as a senior legislative assistant for United States Senator Kent Conrad of North Dakota.
-Following law school, Magill worked as a law clerk for Judge J. Harvie Wilkinson III on the United States Court of Appeals for the Fourth Circuit from 1995 until 1996, and then worked as a clerk for United States Supreme Court Justice Ruth Bader Ginsburg from 1996 until 1997.
-She also became a member of the American Law Institute.
+Following law school, Magill worked as a law clerk for Judge J. Harvie Wilkinson III on the United States Court of Appeals for the Fourth Circuit from 1995 to 1996.
+She then worked as a clerk for Justice Ruth Bader Ginsburg on the United States Supreme Court from 1996 to 1997.

-1997–2012: Early academic
+Academia

 In 1997, Magill joined the faculty of the University of Virginia School of Law, where she worked for 15 years.
 A scholar of administrative and constitutional law, she was the Joseph Weintraub–Bank of America Distinguished Professor of Law, the Elizabeth D. and Richard A. Merrill Professor, and from 2009 to 2012, the school’s vice dean.

-2012–2022: Senior administrative positions

-From 2012 to 2019, Magill was dean of the law school at Stanford University, where she was also Richard E. Lang Professor of Law.
-In 2016, she was elected a fellow of the American Academy of Arts and Sciences.
+From 2012 to 2019, Magill was dean of Stanford Law School, where she was also Richard E. Lang Professor of Law.

-In 2019 she returned to the University of Virginia, where she served as provost from 2019 to 2022.
+In 2019, she returned to the University of Virginia, where she served as provost from 2019 to 2022.